LagBack/arduinoLyrics/readme.md

 3. Open a pull request.

-No song is too weird or too niche — if you like it, add it.

 ## Contributing

 PRs and issues are always welcome.
 This is just a small personal project/library for songs, but the more people jump in with their own songs, the better it gets.